Reverse Dictionary: FLATTER

 ► GLAVER to flatter, to deceive with flattery; to wheedle; to talk plausibly and deceitfully; to cajole, to coax → 1380 obs. exc.
 Eng. dial.

-► GLOSE ► GLOZE to flatter for an evil purpose; to deceive → c1386
+► GLOSE ► GLOZE to flatter, to deceive with smooth talk; to wheedle → c1330 obs.

 ► GLOTHER to flatter; to cajole; to use flattering terms → c1480 obs.